PRESTRESSED CONCRETE BRIDGE DESIGN - 2022/3

 Module code: ENGM031

-The module concentrates on the principles of analysis and design of both pre- and post-tensioning prestressed concrete, the principal way of using concrete for bridges.
-Basic design principles will be covered, based on the fundamental concepts of prestressing, the materials, the anchorages and splices of tendons, the significance of bond, the degree of prestressing and the losses.
+Prestressed concrete is the principle method by which concrete is used in bridge.
+The module concentrates on the principles of analysis and design of both pre- and post-tensioning prestressed concrete.
+Fundamental design principles are covered, based on the physical concepts of prestressing, the properties and use of materials, the anchorages and splices of tendons, the significance of bond, the degree of prestressing and the losses.
 Focus is placed on both the preliminary and final design of prestressed bridge superstructures, including the loading, the analysis, the detailing and the construction of prestressed superstructures.
 Design is in accordance with the current Eurocode 2 standards, but is also complemented with state-of-the-art knowledge.
 Economy and aesthetics are discussed in the module.

 Number of Credits: 15